NEVSTOP-LAB/.github/profile/README.md

 This organization is dedicated to creating and sharing reusable content that can be used to enhance the LabVIEW programming experience.
 Our team has put together a collection of tools, programming environments, and supplementary functions that you might find useful.

-🧙 **Toolkits Recommanded**
+🧙 **Toolkits Recommended**
 --------------------

-🧙 **Programming Enviroments**
+🧙 **Programming Environments**
-1. [LabVEIEW Version Selector](https://github.com/NEVSTOP-LAB/LabVIEW-Version-Selector): Useful tool if you have multiple LabVIEW Versions intalled.
+1. [LabVIEW Version Selector](https://github.com/NEVSTOP-LAB/LabVIEW-Version-Selector): Useful tool if you have multiple LabVIEW Versions installed.
-2. [LabVIEW-QuickDrops-Manager](https://github.com/NEVSTOP-LAB/LabVIEW-QuickDrops-Manager): Orgnize your quickdrops to improve LabVIEW programming efficency.
+2. [LabVIEW-QuickDrops-Manager](https://github.com/NEVSTOP-LAB/LabVIEW-QuickDrops-Manager): Organize your quickdrops to improve LabVIEW programming efficiency.
 3. [SimpleGit-Provider](https://github.com/NEVSTOP-LAB/SimpleGit-Provider): Simple git provider for daily workflow.
 Windows of Tortoisegit will be used if it's installed.

-🧙 **Suplyment of Basic Functions**
+🧙 **Supplement of Basic Functions**

 1. [NEVSTOP-3rdParty-Dependencies](https://github.com/NEVSTOP-LAB/NEVSTOP-3rdParty-Dependencies): 3rd-party dependencies of NEVSTOP Lab Libraries
 2. [NEVSTOP-Programming-Palette](https://github.com/NEVSTOP-LAB/NEVSTOP-Programming-Palette): 用于补充 LabVIEW 日常编程使用的常用VI